warpforge/warpgrapher/book/src/integrations/actix.md

 }
 ```

 Just like the [Quickstart](../warpgrapher/quickstart.html) tutorial, this integration creates a `RequestContext` that could be used to pass data into the Warpgrapher engine for custom resolvers or endpoints, but is left empty in this example.
-The `Rctx` struct does contain on associated type, which selects Neo4J as the database to be used for this Warpgrapher engine.
+The `Rctx` struct does contain on associated type, which selects Cypher as the database type to be used for this Warpgrapher engine.

 ```
 #[derive(Clone, Debug)]
 struct Rctx {}

 impl RequestContext for Rctx {
-    type DBEndpointType = Neo4jEndpoint;
+    type DBEndpointType = CypherEndpoint;

     fn new() -> Self {
         Rctx {}